 5.5.
-Managing Risks From Concomitant Use of Benzodiazepines or Other CNS Depressants With Buprenorphine disorder, however, should not be categorically denied to patients taking these drugs.
+Managing Risks From Concomitant Use of Benzodiazepines or Other CNS Depressants with Buprenorphine

+Concomitant use of buprenorphine and benzodiazepines or other CNS depressants increases the risk of adverse reactions including overdose and death.
+Medication-assisted treatment of opioid use disorder, however, should not be categorically denied to patients taking these drugs.
 Prohibiting or creating barriers to treatment can pose an even greater risk of morbidity and mortality due to the opioid use disorder alone.